hughbarney/femto/docs/flisp.md

 `(backward-page)`
-Moves the point of the current buffer to the beginning of the first visible line of the associoated screen and scrolls the screen down to show it as the last line. <u>S: scroll-down</u>
+Moves the point of the current buffer to the beginning of the first visible line of the associated screen and scrolls the screen down to show it as the last line. <u>S: scroll-down</u>

 `(next-line)`